Secure SMB Traffic in Windows Server

 Block TCP port 445 inbound from the internet at your corporate hardware firewalls.
 Blocking inbound SMB traffic protects devices inside your network by preventing access from the internet.

 If you want users to access their files inbound at the edge of your network, you can use SMB over QUIC.
 This uses UDP port 443 by default and provides a TLS 1.3-encrypted security tunnel like a VPN for SMB traffic.
-The solution requires Windows 11 and Windows Server 2022 Datacenter: Azure Edition file servers running on Azure Stack HCI.
+The solution requires Windows 11 and Windows Server 2022 Datacenter: Azure Edition file servers running on Azure Local.
 For more information, see SMB over QUIC.

 Block outbound SMB access